paulrayner/exploreddd.github.com/src/workshops/martin-schimak.md

                     <p>Knowledge: Shaping the ubiquitous language around all three pillars of DDD</p>
                     <p>Hands-On: Explore important domain scenarios with Domain Storytelling</p>
                 <h3>Session 2</h3>
-                    <p>Knowledge: Collaborating about strategic DDD on the green or brown field</p>
+                    <p>Knowledge: Collaborating about strategic DDD on the green or brownfield</p>
                     <p>Hands-On: Discover a big picture of your domain with Event Storming</p>
                 <h3>Session 3</h3>
                     <p>Knowledge: Enabling team autonomy and responsibility for models and components</p>